YHS-2694/profiles-app/README.md

-Profiles app with Github Action
+Profiles app with Github Actions